NFDI4Chem/nmrxiv-docs/docs/developer-guides/installation/development.md

 #### Errors

 #### Others
-* In case if you have messed up with the DB connections or created the conatiner without cretaing the `.env` file, we recommend deleting all the volumes and existing images and containers and start with fresh build of containers creation after the rectification.
+* In case you have messed up with the DB connections or created the container without creating the `.env` file, we recommend deleting all the volumes and existing images and containers and starting with a fresh build of container creation after the rectification.